tpt-website/tpt-website.github.io/SECURITY.md

 It gives you access to get the password, to access **"About_Me_Page-Login.html, Other_Important_Stuff_Page-Login.html, Videos_Page-Login.html and Pictures_Page-Login.html".**

 ### Patches
 The vulnerability is not patched.
 You should not be scared, you should abuse it (lol).
-If you see this as a threat to you, then you should access the site with Tor Browser (https://www.torproject.org/download/) **(Tor Browser is also OPEN SOURCED** (https://www.torproject.org/download/tor/)**.**
+If you see this as a threat, then you should access the site with Tor Browser (https://www.torproject.org/download/) **(Tor Browser is also OPEN SOURCED** (https://www.torproject.org/download/tor/)**.**

 ### Workarounds
 Access the site with Tor Browser (https://www.torproject.org/download/) **(Tor Browser is also OPEN SOURCED** (https://www.torproject.org/download/tor/)**.** if you feel like it will affect you in any way.